Root estimation in Galton-Watson trees

 \item{ii)} Otherwise, we choose a node uniformly from the nodes of graph-degree $i$ that maximize $ip_i/p_{i-1}$ (note that there could be multiple integers $i$ for which this ratio is maximal).

-The probability of correctness in case (ii) can be explicitly given.
-We will also analyze the correctness of the {\sc MLE} as the number of nodes in the tree tends to infinity.
+{Note that computing the {\sc MLE} is computationally easy, and that} the probability of correctness in case (ii) can also be explicitly given.
+We will also analyze the correctness of the {\sc MLE} as the number of nodes in the tree tends to infinity. {Indeed, we show in Theorem~5 that for Galton--Watson trees with offspring distribution satisfying $\sup_{i\geq 1} p_i / p_{i-1} < \infty$ and $0 < \sigma^2 < \infty$, the probability $\pr\{\mle\}$ of the {\sc MLE} being correct satisfies

+Thus, for a large class of tree families for which this supremum is finite, e.g., $k$-ary, Cayley and Motzkin trees, the probability of correctness of the {\sc MLE} decreases linearly with the size of the tree.}

 \advance\sectcount by 1 \section\the\sectcount.
 Automorphisms and Probabilities \hldest{xyz}{}{sec\the\sectcount}